Vizonex/CyStub/Dev-Journal.md

 I was thinking of terms like `compile_pyi_signatures` `make_stubfile` `make_vs_code_readable` To generate the stubfile but only time will tell what the contributors for cython would like for it to actually say and do...

+- 7/6/2023

+I couldn't seem to figure out how to make a return extractor for normal `def` functions yet but I'm planning to contact scoder again about the idea of bringing in this pyi-writer again but this time with a much cleaner interface for this writer in particular.
+What I would like is help with making the final version look as clean as possible while using existing writer to make it possible.
+I think I will likely use a context with it but we shall see.
+I am however going to start forking this soon as possible since I am starting a new job that's only going to add to my workload if I don't get this done anytime sooner than now...